-O'Connor: Law Relating to Cheques and Analogous Instruments in Ireland Paget's Law of Banking
+O'Connor: Law Relating to Cheques and Analogous Instruments in Ireland

 Law 4501 Commercial Conflicts of Law

 This course will explore the most important issues of conflicts of law as they impinge on international commercial transactions.
 Topics will include jurisdiction and enforcements of judgments; choice of law in contracts, including contracts of agency and insurance; provisional measures; currency issues.